RiceComp215-Staff/RiceChecks/README.md

 - **RiceChecks only really supports JUnit5's `@Test` and `@TestFactory`.
 What will it take to more broadly support other JUnit5 test annotations?**
-  Many or most JUnit5 annotations that say "here's a test" should be something we can treat as equivalent to either `@Test` or `@TestFactory`.
-RiceChecks also hasn't yet been tested with some of the fancier JUnit5 features like multiple `dynamicTest` instances inside of a `dynamicContainer`.
+  Most custom JUnit5 annotations that say "here's a test" could potentially be something we can treat as equivalent to either `@Test` or `@TestFactory`.
+RiceChecks hasn't yet been tested with some of the fancier JUnit5 features like multiple `dynamicTest` instances inside of a `dynamicContainer`.
   To support
   [meta annotations](https://junit.org/junit5/docs/current/user-guide/#writing-tests-meta-annotations)